Once You Hit Age 50 Aging in Place Becomes Attractive Idea

 There are senior independent living centers that are “age-friendly” which allows a person to live independently but allows access to an environment conducive to older people and their needs.

 Retirement communities have also become popular in recent years.
 These are communities where people have townhomes designed for people to age-in-place.
 These communities also have many community activities and social events for adults 55+.

 “Financial planning is essential to ensure you can live out your ideal retirement.
 As we age, we have to consider our health, our support system, diverse ways to pay for care, and how we can stay in control of our destiny,” Novy explained.

 Long-Term Care Costs Increasing

 The high costs of long-term health care will complicate your future retirement.
-These costs will continue to grow in the decades ahead.
-The LTC NEWS Cost of Care Calculator will show you both the current and future cost of this care.
+These long-term care costs will continue to grow in the decades ahead.
+The LTC NEWS Cost of Care Calculator will show you both the current and future costs of care throughout the country.
 You can see how these costs will adversely impact your savings, lifestyle, and legacy.